Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 ![Bar Scan Switch](../../../img/wso_radar_bar_scan_switch.jpg)

-Selects elevation scan pattern between 1 and 2 bars.
+The two position switch (5) selects elevation scan pattern between 1 and 2 bars.
 Only RDR-B modes can make use of 2 bars.

 [See Radar Scan Switch Section for more details](../../../systems/radar/interface.md#scan-switch)